Lenty/SLiCAP_python/docs/userguide/project.rst

     >>> prj = initProject('My SLiCAP project', port=8099) # project-defined port for socket communication with maxima CAS is set to 8099.

-The function ``initProject<projectName>`` creates / updates the directory structure in the working directory.
+The function `initProlect() <../reference/SLiCAP.html#SLiCAP.SLiCAP.SLiCAPinitProject>` creates / updates the directory structure in the working directory.
 Directories once created will not be overwritten.

-The settings are stored in the ``ini`` object.
-You can view these settings by entering:
+The settings are stored in ``ini``: a `settings <../reference/SLiCAPini.html#SLiCAP.SLiCAPini.SLiCAPini.settings>`_ object.
+You can view these settings ny evoking the function ``ini.dump()``:

 .. code-block :: python